Pixpipe/quickvoxelcore/readme.md

 - [x] Add a method to force the main (perspective) camera to follow the center of the plane system
 - [x] Add events for when a volume asked to be loaded so that UI can display a spinner or something
 - [x] Add anatomical names for camera ('sagittal', 'axial', 'coronal')
+- [x] Add a link to source to each example
+- [x] Add examples for multi camera usage
+- [x] Toggle axes